 - Inside a gutter or drainage pipe

-- Inside dryer vents
+- Inside connected dryer vents

 - On equipment, such as a grill or lawn mower

-- Inside a chimney
+- Inside an active chimney

 - Balanced on a car bumper or tire

 If birds have built their nests in these types of locations, it is best to remove the nest and discourage the birds from rebuilding in the same spot.
 If the dangerous nest already has chicks or eggs, however, contact a bird rescue organization to see if they can take in the baby birds until they are mature enough to leave the nest.
-It may also be possibly to move the nest to a safer location nearby.
+It may also be possible to move the nest to a safer location nearby.
 The parent birds will return to the nearby nest to continue raising their young, and after the fledglings have left, steps can be taken to keep the adults from reusing the unsafe location.